anfedelahoz/student-profile-app/README.md

 # student-profile-app
-App built in TypeScript to display academic information of a student
+TypeScript project to display academic information of a student

 ## Conceptual Design